platisd/clang-tidy-pr-comments/README.md

         suggestions_per_comment: 10
 ```

+### Triggering this Action manually

-If you want to trigger the Action manually, i.e. by leaving a comment with a particular *keyword*
+If you want to trigger this Action manually, i.e. by leaving a comment with a particular *keyword*
 in the pull request, then you can try the following:

 ```yaml